Check out my opinion how the steel needle appears to penetrate the Liquid Glass stage illusion.

-Before he can safely remove the wooden shutter from the frame, at 4:49 his left hand flips the clip, while his hidden right hand slides the glass sheet back to its original position.
+Before he can remove the wooden shutter from the frame, at 4:49 his left hand flips the clip, while his hidden right hand slides the glass sheet back to its original position.

 At 5:14 when both of them place the shutters onto the frame, the female assistant just pulls the clip.

 It is Rick who is sliding the glass sheet towards the RIGHT with his left hand.

 Now the glass sheet is pushed to the RIGHT upright.

 So Thomas can insert the metal needle through both holes of the LEFT shutters.

 To penetrate the RIGHT shutter holes, he has to slide the glass sheet to the LEFT upright.